asherlaau/guitar_progression/readme.md

 - alternate picking sequence(1hr) (reached 90%) done (3:15pm - 4:28pm)

-- take a 30mins nap
+- take a 1.5 hrs nap

-- sextuplet pentatonic and minor scale run (1.5hr)
+- sextuplet pentatonic and minor scale run (1.5hr) (only 55% of original speed), need to reduce strength of the picking hand to make the pick faster. done

+- another 0.5 hr to solve the picking hand problem, sextuplet pentatonic and minor scale run